 So, to solve the problem of duplicate content on your website, you first need to identify which pages have this error.
 Siteliner is a specific tool for this and shows how many and which pages have duplicate content.

 After checking which pages have duplicate content, you can show Google which is the preferred page to index and rank.
 You do this by applying the canonical tag to the main page’s code.

-Another solution is to use Redirect 301 to direct both users and bots to the main page, which you want to gain authority.
-This is a way to prevent your pages from competing with each other in the ranking, giving priority to only one of them.
+Another solution is to use Redirect 301 to direct both users and bots to the main page, where you want to gain authority on.
+This is a way to prevent your pages from competing in the ranking, giving priority to only one of them.

 By now, you must have realized that Google likes organized sites, right?

 The organization makes the bot’s task easier, as it can understand the pages and learn where to follow its scan.